 When you’ve got a herpes breakout, you want to heal as quickly as possible.
 And whilst some treatments are available over-the-counter, others require a prescription.

 You can make an appointment with a doctor or healthcare provider to get a prescription for acyclovir.
-If it is your first herpes breakout, you should see a doctor to ensure the right diagnosis.
+If it is your first herpes breakout, you should see a doctor to ensure you have the right diagnosis.

 Alternatively, you can book an online health assessment with a medical advisor at an online pharmacy.
 This is a convenient way to buy acyclovir to manage recurring symptoms or suppress symptoms in the long-term.
 Your online pharmacist will help you determine the best course of treatment.